WayfaringBloke/dnd/writing/msns/3_Picket.md

 	4. If they murder the green overalls then heavily cybered green overalls come for combat
 4. Reeves Intro
 	1. A lost looking lady approaches
+	2. "Could you give me directions to smithereens"
-	2. Turns out she's wearing a bomb vest up, holding a deadman's switch
+	3. Turns out she's wearing a bomb vest up, holding a deadman's switch
-	3. Sent by Ingraham to break up the picket properly
+	4. Sent (by Ingraham) to break up the picket properly
+5. Industrial Sabotage
+	1. Inside the factory is a fair

 # Combat Dumps
 ```py